NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Upload_Data.md

 ### Data Relationships

 All submitted entities must be linked to existing entities in the [GDC Data Model](../../Data/Data_Model/GDC_Data_Model.md).
-In order to create the relationship, the user must include a reference to the related entity using its Submitter ID or UUID.
+In order to create the relationship, the user must include a reference to the related entity using its Submitter ID or Universally Unique Identifier (UUID).

 For example, a Demographic entity describes a Case entity.
-The user is required to provide the case submitter ID or UUID in the Demographic metadata.
+The user is required to provide the case Submitter ID or UUID in the Demographic metadata.

 For a new submission project, cases are the first entities to be created, and linked to the project.
 Other entities are then created according to the [GDC Data Model](../../Data/Data_Model/GDC_Data_Model.md).

 ### Examples

-#### Demographic
+#### Demographic Upload Example

 An example of a __demographic file__ that can be uploaded in TSV format is detailed below.